Czaki/tox-min-req/README.md

     -r {project_dir}/constraints.txt
 ```

-Please note that `-r {project_dir}/constraints.txt` will be put in generated constrains file, not parsed.
+Please note that `-r {project_dir}/constraints.txt` will be put in the generated constraints file—it will not be parsed.

 # Known issues

 ## Pinning only direct dependencies

-As this plugin parse only `setup.cfg` or `pyproject.toml` file, it is not possible to pin the indirect dependencies.
+Because this plugin only parses `setup.cfg` or `pyproject.toml` files, it is not possible to pin any indirect dependencies.
-To provide the indirect dependencies pinning, the `min_req_constraints` environment configuration option could be used.
+To pin indirect dependencies, the `min_req_constraints` environment configuration option should be used.

-## Space in constrains file path
+## Spaces in the constraints file path
-`pip` is using the space as file path separator in `PIP_CONSTRAINT` variable.
+`pip` uses spaces as file path separators in the `PIP_CONSTRAINT` variable.
-The plugin is storing the generated constrains file in the `.tox` temporary directory.
+This plugin stores the generated constraints file in a `.tox` temporary directory.
-If the path to the temporary directory contains space, the `pip` will not be able to find the constrains file.
+As a result, if the path to the temporary directory contains spaces, then `pip` will not be able to find the constraints file.

-In such situation there is a need to set the `TOX_MIN_REQ_CONSTRAINTS` environment variable
+In such a scenatio, one needs to set the `TOX_MIN_REQ_CONSTRAINTS` environment variable
-to the path where constrains file could be written.
+to the path where constraints file can be written.

 ```bash
 $ TOX_MIN_REQ_CONSTRAINTS=/tmp MIN_REQ=1 tox -e py37
 ```

-It is also possible to use the `--min-req-constraints-path` command line option to set the path to the constrains file.
+It is also possible to use the `--min-req-constraints-path` command line option to set the path to the constraints file.

 ```bash
 $ tox --min-req-constraints-path=/tmp -e py37